mozilla-services/merino/test-engineering/load-tests/README.md

 # Deleting the cluster

-After you are done with load testing delet the cluster by running the same bash script and choosing `delete` option
+After you are done with load testing delete the cluster by running the same bash script and choosing the `delete` option

 ```text
 ./setup_k8.sh